Amazon offers a range of advertising solutions for brands and sellers of any size to meet their marketing goals and grow their business.

 Based on the keywords or products you want to target in your Amazon advertising strategy, your costs will change.

-Let’s take a very basic example of this idea.
-If you’re selling a phone case, selecting the keyword “phone case” means your ad will appear in search results and detail pages when a customer searches for a product with the search term “phone case.”
+For example, if you’re selling a phone case, selecting the keyword “phone case” means your ad will appear in search results and detail pages when a customer searches for a product with the search term “phone case.”

 Successful keyword targeting campaigns help to drive impressions, ad clicks, and sales.
 If you don’t use the relevant, profitable keywords, you may get fewer clicks and conversions.
 On the other hand, if your keywords are irrelevant to what the shopper is looking for, you’re likely to waste ad dollars without conversions.